-Some students have chosen to split their placement between two Practices.
+Some of you have chosen to split your placement between two Practices.
 This provides the opportunity to compare General Practice between two different Practice populations and demographics, and is an option we support and encourage for this block.

-The learning outcomes and activities are the same for these students, and the assessments are equivalent.
+The learning outcomes and activities are the same for you, and the assessments are equivalent.
 Specific requirements for two three-week placements are shown below;

-- One Mini-CEX should be completed in each placement. - The Complex Care Plan should be completed during the first placement. - The Patient Case and Reflection on Professional Practice Principles should be completed during the second placement. - The Practice Based Project should span both placements, and should focus on an aspect that compares the two Practices. - Significant Event Analysis write up and discussion in SEA team meeting during either placement. - Patient feedback by the end of the second placement. - An Assessment of Professional Attitude and Conduct Form should be submitted by each Practice. - A separate Overall Assessment Form should be submitted by each Practice.
+- One Mini-CEX should be completed in each placement. - The Complex Care Plan should be completed during the first placement. - 19.
+Barts and The London School of Medicine and Dentistry

+- The Patient Case and Reflection on Professional Practice Principles should be completed during the second placement. - The Practice Based Project should span both placements and should focus on an aspect that compares the two Practices. - Significant Event Analysis write up and discussion in SEA team meeting during either placement. - Patient feedback by the end of the second placement. - An Assessment of Professional Attitude and Conduct Form should be submitted by each Practice. - A separate Overall Assessment Form should be submitted by each Practice.